Pontigre/PER_analysis/README.md

  - Course: 105M, 105N
  - Intervention: Control, Collaborative Comparison, Partner Agreements

+Any statistically significant differences are marked by its respective indicator.
+- <0.05: *
+- <0.01: **
+- <0.001: ***
+- <0.0001: ****

+If there are 3 things that are being compared, the first line of significance is between the first two, and the second line of significance is between the last two.

 ![Factor ratings by Course](ExportedFiles/factor_ratings_course.png)
 ![Factor ratings by Intervention](ExportedFiles/factor_ratings_intervention.png)
 ![Factor ratings by Gender](ExportedFiles/factor_ratings_gender.png)